tpunt/PHP7-Reference/README.md

 Declarations](#return-type-declarations)), built-in PHP functions, and functions from loaded extensions.

-If the type-check fails, then an `E_RECOVERABLE_ERROR` is produced.
+If the type-check fails, then a `TypeError` exception (see [Exceptions in the Engine](#exceptions-in-the-engine)) is thrown.
 The only leniency present in strict typing is the automatic conversion of integers to floats (but not vice-versa) when an integer is provided in a float context.

 ```PHP
 declare(strict_types=1);